Hadoop Installation, Configuration and Administration

 Note: If you find any certification problem (peer certification expired) the temporary solution is to use http

-Run “yum clean all”
+rather than https Run “yum clean all”

 [root@datasciencelab-1 yum.repos.d]# yum clean all